olitheolix/fenics-recipes/README.md

 Fortran compiler.
 On Ubuntu 14.04 you can install them all with `$ apt-get install -y liblapack-dev libptscotch-dev gfortran pkg-config

-Then install FEniCS from my Anaconda.org channel:
+Then install FEniCS from my Anaconda.org channel
 `$ conda install -c https://conda.anaconda.org/olitheolix fenics